 "So the reaction itself must somehow be being manipulated."

-"It appears so.""But how can it be doing that?"
+"But how can it be doing that?"

 "Unknown.
 We're getting strange readings from the chambers."